thegetty/artists-things/content/things/shell.md

 {% figure 'fig-146' 'is-paired' %}

-In 1757 Michel Adanson published a powerful critique of the aesthetic that informed contemporary collection and display of shells: “this very beauty,” he wrote, “which attracts the eye to shells, has become a huge obstacle to the progress of science. . . .
+In 1757 Michel Adanson published a powerful critique of the aesthetic that informed contemporary collection and display of shells: “this very beauty,” he wrote, “which attracts the eye to shells, has become a huge obstacle to the progress of science.&#160;.&#160;.&#160;.
 Up until now, molluscs have only been appreciated for their dress, their exterior envelope, the shell, and not the creatures that live inside them.”[^45] The result was a profound misunderstanding of the order of this branch of nature, which Adanson proposed to rectify with the help of illustration by the academician Marie-Thérèse Reboul-Vien ({% ref 'fig-146' %}).
 Drawing could enter the shell by section, could reinstate the lost animal.
 Bouchardon’s preference for illustrated books over specimens, and his own practice of drawing animals from life ({% ref 'fig-147' %}), bore witness to the kind of productive—and not consumerist—engagement with knowledge that was deemed proper to the artist.[^46]

 {% figure 'fig-147' 'is-indented' %}